Chappyjr22/AHM-Medicare-Training-New/DEPLOY_VERCEL.md

 Notes:
 - This repo includes `next` in `package.json` and standard `dev`/`build` scripts.
 Vercel will run `next build` automatically.
 - If you want, I can create a GitHub Action to auto-deploy on merge to `main`.

+Run locally from VS Code

+You can start the dev server from the VS Code UI using the included tasks and launch configs:

+- Run the task: Command Palette -> `Tasks: Run Task` -> select `npm: dev` (this runs `npm run dev` in the integrated terminal).
+- Once the server is running, open the Run panel and start `Launch Chrome against localhost` or `Launch Edge against localhost` to open the app.

+If you prefer the terminal, `npm install` and `npm run dev` still work as usual.